suites-dev/suites/README.md

 ## :computer: Usage Example

-Consider a simple example where you have a `UserService` class that relies on a `Database` service for data retrieval.
-Traditionally, when writing unit tests for `UserService`, you would need to manually create mock objects for the `Database` dependency and stub out its methods.
-This manual setup can be time-consuming and error-prone, leading to repetitive code and increased maintenance overhead.

 With Automock, you can streamline the test creation process and eliminate the need for manual mock setup.
 Take a look at the following example: